 - Dry Brushing Benefits: Should You Dry Brush Your Skin?

-We discussed how to soothe eczema in children with a natural remedy that’s safe and non toxic for your favorite little humans!
+This post is about how to soothe eczema in children with natural products that are safe and non toxic for your favorite little humans!
 What if it could work for your child?